vietanhduong/ota-server/README.md

 ### Introduction

-OTA Server has a built-in Notification system, if any build is created, it will send a notification to a channel, a group on Telegram.
+The OTA Server has a built-in Notification system, if any build is created, it will send a notification to a channel, a group on Telegram.
 This is very useful when integrating OTA Sever into **CI/CD**.